 Balanced nutrition will also help the body recover more quickly after a competition.
 Poor nutrition can lead to earlier fatigue of muscles and therefore increase the chances of musculoskeletal injury.
 If you are unsure if your child’s diet is adequate you should see his or her doctor.

 10. What is the number one piece of advice you would give parents to help prevent injuries in young athletes?

 Expose young athletes to and encourage participation in a variety of sports.
 Not only is a variety of activities important to help children decide what they love but it is one of the best things parents can do to prevent injuries.
 Sports specialization should not occur until the young skeleton has nearly fully developed, age 13-14 in girls and age 14-15 in boys.

-Dr. Barrett Little, MD is a Sports Medicine Physician at the OrthoCarolina Rock Hill location.
+Dr. Barrett Little, MD is a Sports Medicine Physician at the OrthoCarolina Rock Hill location and Fort Mill.